Expressive Writing

 I am on the panel of the National Mentoring Programme and was part of Ireland’s first pilot training programme in Social Prescribing for arts facilitators via Uillinn West Cork Arts Centre.
 I am also a member of a panel of facilitators who deliver workshops for Cork County Council Library and Arts Services, and I regularly consult and mentor individuals and groups in establishing creative writing as a tool to help them grow and find direction in their lives.
 I hold a Master of Fine Arts in Creative Writing from New York University, one of the premier creative writing faculties in the field, and an MLitt in Spanish literature from University College, Dublin.

-Contact Me to Inquire About Classes in Expressive Writing for Your Team
+Inquire About Classes in Expressive Writing for Your Team